COMM – Communication Studies

 COMM 385 Digital Media Discourses (4)

-Prerequiste: third-year standing or instructor’s permission.
+Prerequiste: CV 210, third-year standing or insturctor permission.
 Examines dystopian and utopian discourses about how digital media influence human communication with a focus on personal, interpersonal, social, educational, professional and virtual contexts.
 In addition to reading scholarly articles, students will consider how their media interactions fashion communication and relationships.
-This class is designed to engage students through daily readings and discussion, evaluated reviews of material and concepts, and primary and secondary research examining an issue in digital media.
+This class is designed to engage students through daily readings and discussions and a group research paper that investigates an issue in digital media.
+(WOC)

 COMM 397 Internship in Communication Studies (Arr)